linux-can/socketcand/doc/protocol.md

     < can0 C listen_only loopback three_samples >

-## Mode BCM ##
+## Mode BCM (default mode) ##
-After the client has successfully opened a bus the mode is switched to BCM mode.
+After the client has successfully opened a bus the mode is switched to BCM mode (DEFAULT).
 In this mode a BCM socket to the bus will be opened and can be controlled over the connection.
 The following commands are understood:

 ### Commands for transmission ###
 There are a few commands that control the transmission of CAN frames.
 Most of them are interval based and the Socket CAN broadcast manager guarantees that the frames are sent cyclic with the given interval.
 To be able to control these transmission jobs they are automatically removed when the BCM server socket is closed.